-To evaluate QuestEval, we measure its correlation with human judgments on different datasets:
+To evaluate QUESTEVAL, we measure its correlation with human judgments on different datasets:

 SummEval Released by Fabbri et al. (2020), it is one of the largest human-annotated datasets for summarization.
-Derived from CNN/Daily Mail (Nallapati et al., 2016), it consists of 12.800 summary level annotations.
+Derived from CNN/Daily Mail (Nallapati et al., 2016), it consists of 12,800 summary level annotations.
 To ensure diversity, the summaries were generated from 16 different summarization models, including extractive and abstractive architectures.
-To ensure quality, three experts annotated four dimensions: i) Consistency: the proportion of facts in the summary corresponding to facts in the original text; ii) Coherence: how well-structured and well-organized is the summary; iii) Fluency: how fluent the summary is to read; and, iv) Relevance: the ratio between important and excess information in the summary.2
+To assess quality, three experts annotated four dimensions: i) Consistency: the proportion of facts in the summary corresponding to facts in the original text; ii) Coherence: how well-structured and well-organized is the summary; iii) Fluency: how fluent the summary is to read; and, iv) Relevance: the ratio between important and excess information in the summary.

-QAGS-XSUM Wang et al. (2020) made available a subset of 239 BART outputs (Lewis et al., 2019) fine-tuned on XSUM (Narayan et al., 2018).3 Three annotators measured the "correctness" of each summary, which corresponds to consistency in SummEval.
+QAGS-XSUM Wang et al. (2020) released a subset of 239 BART outputs fine-tuned on XSUM (Narayan et al., 2018).
+Three annotators measured the consistency of each summary.